matthewlloyd/Llama-Mini-Firmware/README.md

 ## Calibrating Skew

-Measuring skew on all three axes can be done all at once simply by printing [this compact calibration tower](https://www.thingiverse.com/thing:4611756).
+Measuring skew on all three axes at once can be done by simply printing [this compact calibration tower](https://www.thingiverse.com/thing:4611756).
 Make sure you turn off skew correction before you print it.
 Use a normal layer height (0.15mm) and print without supports.